twhite96/0x8c-hugo/content/posts/2023-08-21-proxmox,-containers,-and-proxies.md

 ---
 title: "Proxmox, Containers, and Proxies"
 date: 2023-08-21
-descirption: "Adventures in self-hosted"
+description: "Adventures in self-hosted"
+excerpt: "So what is Proxmox"
 tags: ["virtualization", "proxying"]
 ---

-## What is Proxmox?
+What is Proxmox?

 [Proxmox](https://www.proxmox.com/en/proxmox-ve) is a bit hard to setup and get right, but once it is up and done, it's a nice way to create a cluster of nodes, all sandboxed with their own networks, ready to go.